Role Models are delighted to be running one of our Life Skills Courses in Riyadh for 8-11 and 12-15 year olds.

-Our courses are not designed just for children who struggle with resilience, we believe everyone should be developing this important life skill.
-The week is a great opportunity for any child to gain a better understanding of what a growth mindset is and how powerful it can be.
-They will gain an insight into the power of their thoughts and begin to understand that they can choose how they wish to respond and react to the various challenges life inevitably throws at us.
-The collaboration and communication with others throughout the week can help boost general self-confidence and self-awareness.
-The course is a great way for children to explore being outside of their comfort zone within a fun environment.
+Our courses are not designed specifically for children who struggle with leadership, we believe everyone should be developing this important life skill.
+Perhaps your child has great leadership potential but lacks the opportunity to demonstrate and develop it further.
+The course is a great opportunity for someone who may already be a ‘natural leader’ but needs to develop their empathy and ability to understand the impact of their actions on others.
+Developing the skills of collaborating and communicating with others can boost general self-confidence and self-awareness.
+The course is also a great way for children to explore being outside of their comfort zone within a fun environment.

 Who delivers the course?

 All courses are led by our top Role Models; all of whom are passionate about character education and trained in our unique content.

 The quality of our Role Models is paramount to the success of our courses so we recruit people who inspire children.
 All of our Role Models undergo a rigorous application procedure and we are totally focused on recruiting people who are talented, engaging & fun.
 With academics, professional sportsmen and women, actors and musicians, we have a variety of personalities to suit every child and our Role Models are young enough for children to connect with.
 We look for people who celebrate unique thinking and resilience; whilst ensuring that a holiday course should, above all things, be a lot of serious fun.

 Here are some examples of our course staff: